 USAA ranks among the best whole life insurance and best universal life insurance options in MoneyGeek's analysis, with a policy lineup that extends to indexed universal life and military-specific riders no other carrier offers.
 If your priority is lifetime coverage, USAA is difficult to beat.

-If you focused strictly on temporary protection, the picture shifts.
-People who want the lowest available premium for a straightforward term policy may find better pricing elsewhere.
-MoneyGeek's best term life insurance companies page ranks the top options by cost and coverage.
+If your priority is temporary protection, the picture shifts.
+USAA's term rates are competitive but not the cheapest available, and buyers who want the lowest premium on a straightforward term policy may do better elsewhere.
+MoneyGeek's best term life insurance guide ranks the top options by cost and coverage.

 Is USAA Right for You?